traefik/traefik/docs/content/providers/docker.md

 #### `tls.cert`

-Public certificate used for the connection to Docker.
+Public certificate used for the secured connection to Docker.

 ```toml tab="File (TOML)"
 [providers.docker.tls]